Kliff Kingsbury: College career

 Kingsbury played 43 games at quarterback for the Texas Tech Red Raiders from 1998 to 2002, completing 1,229 of 1,881 passes for 12,423 yards with 95 touchdowns and 40 interceptions.
 Kingsbury set 39 school records, 13 Big 12 Conference records, and 7 NCAA FBS records.

 In his redshirt freshman year in 1999, Kingsbury appeared in six games, starting the season finale against Oklahoma.
 He completed 25 of 57 passes for 492 yards, four touchdowns and an interception in his initial collegiate season.
 In 2000, he assumed the starting role and connected on 362 of 585 passes for 3,418 yards, 21 touchdowns and 17 interceptions.
 He added two scores on 78 carries.
 His season ended with a loss to the East Carolina Pirates in the Galleryfurniture.com Bowl, with a final score of 40–27.
 As a junior in 2001, Kingsbury was an All-District first-team selection and All-Big 12 Conference second-team pick by the league's coaches for his performance.
 He completed 365 of 528 passes for 3,502 yards, 25 touchdowns and only nine interceptions.

-In 2002, Kingsbury averaged 350.2 yards per game, setting a new record with 5017 yards and his 45 touchdown passes nearly doubled his mark set during the 2001 season.
+In 2002, Kingsbury averaged 350.2 yards per game, leading the nation with 5,017 passing yards and his 45 passing touchdowns, which nearly doubled his mark set during the 2001 season.
 As a senior, Kingsbury led Texas Tech to a 9–5 record, defeating Big 12 Conference rivals Texas, Texas A&M and Baylor, in addition to a 55-15 routing of the Clemson Tigers in the Tangerine Bowl.